Invariant measures concentrated on countable structures: Introduction

-One might consider building an invariant measure concentrated on $\Henson$ by ``approximating it from below'' using uniform measures on finite triangle-free graphs, by analogy with the invariant measure concentrated on $\Rado$ obtained as the weak limit of uniform measures on finite graphs.
-The distribution of finite Erd{\H{o}}s--R\'enyi random graphs $G(n, \half)$ is simply the uniform measure on graphs with $n$ labeled vertices; the sequence $G(n,\half)$ converges in distribution to $G(\infty, \half)$, which is almost surely isomorphic to $\Rado$.
-So to obtain an invariant measure concentrated on $\Henson$, one might similarly consider the weak limit of the sequence of uniform measures on finite triangle-free labeled graphs of size $n$, i.e., of the distributions of the random graphs $G(n,\half)$ conditioned on being triangle-free.
-However, by work of Erd{\H{o}}s, Kleitman, and Rothschild \cite{MR0463020}, this sequence is asymptotically almost surely bipartite, and so its weak limit is almost surely not isomorphic to $\Henson$.
+One might consider building an invariant measure concentrated on (graphs isomorphic to) $\Henson$ by ``approximation from below'' using uniform measures on finite triangle-free graphs, by analogy with the invariant measure concentrated on $\Rado$ obtained as the weak limit of uniform measures on finite graphs.
+The distribution of finite Erd{\H{o}}s--R\'enyi random graphs $\GG(n, \half)$ is simply the uniform measure on graphs with $n$ labeled vertices; the sequence $\GG(n,\half)$ converges in distribution to $\GG(\Nats, \half)$, which is almost surely isomorphic to $\Rado$.
+So to obtain an invariant measure concentrated on $\Henson$, one might similarly consider the weak limit of the sequence of uniform measures on finite triangle-free labeled graphs of size $n$, i.e., of the distributions of the random graphs $\GG(n,\half)$ conditioned on being triangle-free.
+However, by work of Erd{\H{o}}s, Kleitman, and Rothschild \cite{MR0463020} and Kolaitis, Pr\"omel, and Rothschild \cite{MR902790}, this sequence is asymptotically almost surely bipartite, and so its weak limit is almost surely not isomorphic to $\Henson$.
 Hence, as noted in \cite{MR2724668}, this particular approach does not produce an invariant measure concentrated on $\Henson$.

 Petrov and Vershik \cite{MR2724668} provided the first instance of an invariant measure concentrated on the Henson graph $\Henson$ (up to isomorphism); they also did likewise for Henson's other countable universal ultrahomogeneous $K_n$-free graphs, where $n > 3$.
 They produced this measure via a ``top down" construction, building a continuum-sized triangle-free graph in such a way that an i.i.d.\ sample from its vertex set induces an exchangeable random graph that is almost surely isomorphic to $\Henson$.